 I wanted to re-experience the … Continue reading

-A few days ago, after debating the decision for a long time, I decided to “go public” about my adoption journey on Facebook.
+A few days ago, after debating the decision for a long time, I decided to “go public” about my adoption journey on social media.
 A year and a half ago, when the full extent of my infertility was revealed and I found myself facing the possibility of never becoming a mother, I took a long hiatus from social media for my own mental health.
 I was in a very difficult mental space, and isolating myself in that way was, at the time, necessary to help myself return to a place of balance.
 I have since been mostly a lurker on Facebook, which contributed to my hesitation.

 The response I’ve received since my post has been so overwhelmingly supportive that, despite my initial reservations, I know I made the right decision.
-Going through this without a partner with whom to commiserate, to buoy me through the turbulence of this emotional process, can … Continue reading
+Going through this without a partner with whom to commiserate, to buoy me through the turbulence of this emotional process, … Continue reading

 Ten days ago, I attended my first expectant Mom’s subgroup meeting of my SMC group.
 There were 5 of us there, ranging from 6-weeks pregnant to 39-weeks pregnant.
 It was amazing connecting with women who are going through the same thing as I am.

 We were all thinking that the 39-week woman “A” might not be an “expectant mom” for much longer, although since this was her first baby, she’d probably deliver late.
 Well, it turns out that she didn’t deliver late… she actually delivered 2 days after our meeting.
 And, guess what?
 She showed up with her son “P” in tow at our next SMC meeting 6 days later!
 Wow, unbelievable that she was able to get herself and her baby out of the house 6 days after giving birth.
-Not only that, she was walking around breast feeding the baby and taking care of P like she … Continue reading
+Not only that, she was walking around breast feeding the baby and taking care of P like she had … Continue reading

 “I was just thinking last night, ‘I wonder what K will tell me tomorrow?'”